WDI-SEA/code-review/readme.md

   * A short summary of the project's purpose.
   * A summary of project's organization, in terms of directories and files
   * For each major feature of the project, explain how the feature is implemented in terms of processes and architecture
-  * At least 2 attributes of the project that you found interesting or useful
+  * At least 2 attributes of the project that you found successful or useful
   * At least 2 attributes of the project that could use improvement
 5. Submit each writeup via pull request.
 A template is provided for you to get started.
 You'll also want to reference your partner in the PR, so they can see the notes.